R-CF/ncdfCF/README.md

   on non-Cartesian grids can be automatically rectified to a longitude-latitude grid if an auxiliary grid is present in the resource.
+- The **grid_mapping** variables, providing the coordinate reference system (CRS) of the data, with support for all defined objects in the latest EPSG database as well as “manual” construction of CRSs.

 ##### Basic usage